 Tiptoe through the tulips—really!
 Located in the province of South Holland in the Netherlands, Leiden and The Hague are home to Leiden University’s seven faculties.
-Leiden is a smaller, traditional university town overflowing with character, and The Hague is the stately International City of Peace and Justice.
-Both cities are ideally located just a 20-minute train journey from the international airport, 30 minutes from Amsterdam, or a 20-minute bike ride from the beach.
+Leiden is a smaller, traditional university town overflowing with character, and The Hague is the stately international city of peace, justice, and security.
+Both cities are ideally located just a 20-minute train journey from the international airport, 30 minutes from Amsterdam, and a 20-minute bike ride from the beach.
 There are many cultural, social, and outdoor activities offered.
-The Netherlands is in the heart of Europe, easily allowing you to expand your study adventure even further.
+The Netherlands is the gateway to Europe, easily allowing you to expand your study adventure even further.

 Type of school: Public research university founded in 1575

 Size of campus: Leiden University’s faculties are located throughout the beautiful and historical cities of Leiden and The Hague.

 Number of faculty: 6,700 faculty and support staff